-She is the author of a book of writing essays and exercises, Tools of the Writer’s Craft, and of the novel, Catching Heaven, a Random House Reader’s Circle selection and a Willa Award Finalist for Best Contemporary Fiction.
-Recent stories and nonfiction have been published by Green Mountains Review, Tahoe Quarterly, and the Iowa Review.
-The latter story, "Hide & Go Seek," received mention in the "100 Notable Stories" in Best American Short Stories 2009.
+Sands Hall is the author of the novel, Catching Heaven, a Random House Reader’s Circle selection and a Willa Award Finalist for Best Contemporary Fiction; and of a book of writing essays and exercises, Tools of the Writer’s Craft.
+Her stories and nonfiction have been published by New England Review, Green Mountains Review, Tahoe Quarterly, and the Iowa Review.
+The latter story, "Hide & Go Seek," made the "100 Other Notable Stories" list in Best American Short Stories 2009.
+She is also a singer/songwriter, with a CD called Rustler's Moon.
 For years an Affiliate Artist with The Foothill Theatre Company in Nevada City, California, her produced plays include an adaptation of Alcott’s Little Women and the comic/drama Fair Use.
-She is also a director, and most recently helmed The Fantasticks for the 2010 Colorado Shakespeare Festival.
+Recent stage work includes playing Venus in a staged reading of Alicia Frost's Psyche, and directing The Fantasticks for the 2010 Colorado Shakespeare Festival.

 MFA: Iowa Writers Workshop, Fiction